-Don’t listen to people at work who say “it’s not really that loud here”.
+Don’t listen to people at work who say, “it’s not really that loud here.”
 They have already significantly damaged their hearing.
 They can’t hear how loud it is anymore.

 They’re well on their way to permanent disability.
 You don’t want to join them.

-7. Be Aware; Move Away
+7. Move Away from Noise

-If you can move away from loudspeakers, machinery or other sources of loud noise, make the active choice to find a better place to be.
+If you can move away from loudspeakers, machinery, or other sources of loud noise, make the active choice to find a better place to be.